gbbr/mocks/README.md

 ## Mocks

-Mocks is a small package that provides mocks to help with testing network applications.
+Mocks is a small package that helps with testing network applications.

 #### Mocking a network connection